Last Updated on October 23, 2023 by Lawrence Berezin

 I wouldn’t say I like towing in all of its shapes and sizes, except when a vehicle is endangering public safety.

 6. “Is lettering on a car’s back window considered commercial?”

 Larry’s Reply: There are a series of rules prescribing the dress code of a vehicle that wants to take advantage of commercial parking rules in NYC.
 Here’s the definition of a commercial vehicle contained in 4-01:

-(i) For purposes of parking, standing and stopping rules, a vehicle shall not be deemed a commercial vehicle or a truck unless:
+(i) For purposes of parking, standing, and stopping rules, a vehicle shall not be deemed a commercial vehicle or a truck unless:

-(A) it bears commercial plates; and
+(A) it bears commercial plates and

 (B) it is permanently altered by having all seats and seat fittings, except the front seats, removed to facilitate the transportation of property, except that for vehicles designed with a passenger cab and a cargo area separated by a partition, the seating capacity within the cab shall not be considered in determining whether the vehicle is properly altered; and

-(C) it displays the registrants’ name and address permanently affixed in characters at least three inches high on both sides of the vehicle, with such display being in a color contrasting with that of the vehicle and placed approximately midway vertically on doors or side panels.
+(C) it displays the registrants’ name and addresses permanently affixed in characters at least three inches high on both sides of the vehicle, with such display being in a color contrasting with that of the vehicle and placed approximately midway vertically on doors or side panels.

-(ii) For the purposes of rules other than parking, stopping and standing rules, a vehicle designed, maintained, or used primarily for the transportation of property, or for the provision of commercial services and bearing commercial plates shall be deemed a commercial vehicle.
+(ii) For the purposes of rules other than parking, stopping, and standing rules, a vehicle designed, maintained, or used primarily for the transportation of property or for the provision of commercial services and bearing commercial plates shall be deemed a commercial vehicle.

 (iii) Vehicles bearing commercial or equivalent registration plates from other states or countries shall not be deemed trucks or commercial vehicles unless they unless they are permanently altered and marked as required in (i)(B) and (C) of this definition, above.